Old School RuneScape: Development and release

-Expansions
+Post-release development

-Old School RuneScape receives regular patches and new content of that of a flagship product.
-With the exception of game balance and integrity and seasonal events, all updates and changes are polled, and are voted on in-game.
-The proposed updates are only implemented if 70 percent or more of paying players vote "Yes".
-In some instances, suggestions made by fans and players have been put to polls and, if passed, were subsequently added to the game.
+Old School RuneScape receives regular patches and new content.
+With the exception of game balance and integrity changes, updates are polled in-game and are implemented only if they meet a player-approval threshold; Jagex lowered the pass threshold from 75 percent to 70 percent in 2022.
+Some fan suggestions have been put to polls and later added to the game.